ramosmatiashernan/Road-to-Data-Scientist-III/README.md

-# Road-to-Data-Scientist-III (Deep Learning CNN for Image Classification)
+# Road to Data Scientist III (Deep Learning CNN for Image Classification)

 In this project, 4 CNN models for sport predicting has been developed.
 It was used transfer learning for 3 of the models, incorporating the pretrained weights of "ResNet50", "EfficientNetB0" and "MobileNetV2", respectively.
 One of the models was only developed with convolutional/pool/batchnormalization/dense layers only using the training data for weights calculation.